PE & Sport Premium Funding 2017/18

 Running a P.E Inset to ensure staff are confident to plan & deliver high quality PE lessons.

-Lunchtime supervisors to be able to set up and manage sporting activities during lunchtimes.
+Lunchtime supervisors being confident and able to set up and manage sporting activities during lunchtimes.

 To facilitate this, we will provide: